t-davidson/computational-sociology/2024/course-materials/github_setup.md

 1. Set up an account on Github https://github.com (we will be using the free version so no need to pay).

+Use your Rutgers email and make a short, memorable username.
+Store your password securely.
+You may also be required to set up two-factor authorization.

 2. Install Git on your computer following instructions here https://github.com/git-guides/install-git.

 Please note that the instructions vary depending on your operating system.
 If you are using MacOS then you may have Github installed already.